DefangLabs/defang-docs/docs/intro/use-cases.md

 ---
-sidebar_position: 400
+sidebar_position: 300
 title: Use Cases
-description: Use cases for Defang.
+description: Use cases for Defang
 ---

-# Use Cases
+# Defang Use Cases

 Defang can be used for a wide variety of use cases, generally in line with the [12 Factor architecture](https://12factor.net/).
 In this section we'll document some examples.
 At the end of this section we will also cover use cases that are not supported by Defang.